 This study is a first of its kind and presents a comprehensive global analysis of modern extinction in seed plants.
 The term plants includes wooded plants (trees).
 The study concludes that 571 species have become extinct since 1750 at rates that are 500 times higher than the pre-industrial revolution rate.
 These extinct plant species come from a quarter of seed plant families.

-Although about the same number have been rediscovered after having been declared extinct, 89% of these rediscovered species are at a high extinction risk with several of them already functionally extinct as the surviving populations are not viable and are doomed to extinction.
+Although about the same number have been rediscovered after having been declared extinct, 89% of these rediscovered species are at a high extinction risk with several of them already functionally extinct as the surviving populations are not viable and therefore doomed to extinction.
 Extinction reports coming from islands, such as Mediterranean islands, from the tropics or of shrubs, trees or species with narrow ranges are not likely to be rediscovered once declared extinct.

 “Plants underpin all life on Earth,” said Dr Eimear Nic Lughadha of the Royal botanic Gardens, Kew, England, further emphasising that “They provide the oxygen we breathe and the food we eat, as well as making up the backbone of the world’s ecosystems – so plant extinction is bad news for all species.”
 The number of extinct plant species in this report is four times more than the number of extinct plant species listed in the International Union for Conservation of Nature’s red list (IUCN).